SametHope/Tagged/README.md

 Alternatively, if installed manually into the Assets folder, delete the package files directly from the project directory.

 ### Notes
 You might encounter timestamp warnings or messages about immutable package modifications during installation or removal, but these are harmless.
-If warnings persist or escalate due to source generation not detaching from the editor's loop, restarting the Unity editor should resolve the issue.
+If warnings persist or escalate due to source generation not detaching from the editor's loop, reimporting the assets or restarting the editor should resolve the issue.

 # Usage